davidfekke/jaxnodenext/README.md

 The `--link` opens up the JaxNode.com website in your default web browser.
 We display the next meetup information on our home page.

 The `--address` displays the venue address for the next meetup.

+The `--easteregg` is, well, you will have to check that one out for yourself.

 Copyright [2015] [JaxNode]